decadentsavant/repositoriver/README.md

 ## About

 This project is a simple command line interface application for managing notes.
-It was designed purely as a playground to practice with different programming paradigms wihtout the clutter of Flutter or abstractions of packages.
+It was designed purely as a playground to practice with different programming paradigms without the clutter of Flutter or abstractions of packages.

 -   Observer pattern
 -   Repository pattern